20 Haircuts Everyone Should Try, According to Celebrity Hairstylists

 Undercut

 If you get bored with your look or are indecisive when it comes to committing to a certain length or style, you might want to consider the versatile undercut.
-While Keke Palmer goes bold shaving one full side of her head, you can opt for something more subtle.
+While Kiki Sukezane goes bold shaving one full side of her head, you can opt for something more subtle.

 A small shaven area at the nape of the neck is discreet and can be shown off in an updo or concealed if you decide to wear your hair down.
 It's a style made to fit every mood and occasion.